bitrise-steplib/bitrise-step-save-cache/README.md

 Saves build cache using a cache key.
 This Step needs to be used in combination with **Restore Cache**.

-**Beta status**: while this step is in beta, there are no usage restrictions or costs associated with using cache in builds.

 #### About key-based caching

 Key-based caching is a concept where cache archives are saved and restored using a unique cache key.
 One Bitrise project can have multiple cache archives stored simultaneously, and the **Restore Cache Step** downloads a cache archive associated with the key provided as a Step input.
 The **Save Cache** step is responsible for uploading the cache archive with an exact key.